hannesdatta/marketingmix-journal-of-marketing-research/README.md

 h) Date of acceptance: 18 October 2021, https://doi.org/10.1177%2F00222437211058102 (online first on 21 October 2021).

 ### 2) Raw data
 - The project relies mainly on (confidential) data supplied by GfK Singapore, governed by an NDA between GfK and the coauthors.
 The data is stored in `data/gfk2012` and `data/gfk2015` (marking two delivery batches).
-Advertising data was bought and kept confidential (`data/advertising`).
-These datasets are not available to the general public but only available for replication purposes in the event of an investigation into alleged research misconduct (see also Netherlands Code of Conduct for Research Integrity and TiSEM's replication policy).
+Advertising data was bought and kept confidential (`data/advertising`). __These datasets are not available to the general public but only available for replication purposes in the event of an investigation into alleged research misconduct__ (see also Netherlands Code of Conduct for Research Integrity and TiSEM's replication policy).
+The files are stored at Tilburg University, and copies at all four coauthors.
 - Other data files in this project are obtained from websites, APIs, and official data sources.
 - The `docs/files_in_repository.csv` file contains a list with all files in the package, along with their dates of creation, etc.